Antisymmetry-breaking-coupling-enhanced sensing of quantum reservoirs: quantum sensing to an atomic Bose-Einstein condensate

 Let $\Omega_{A}+\Delta=\omega_{0}$, the total Hamiltonian is

-which confirms that the system of an impurity qubit immersed in an atomic BEC does simulate the generalized dephasing model.
-It is emphasized that the ratio of the $k$-th HOD amplitude $\xi_{\mathbf{k}}$ in Eq.~(\ref{gx}b) to the $k$-th coupling strength $g_{\mathbf{k}}$ in Eq.~(\ref{gx}a) is a physical quantity that is independent of $\mathbf{k}$.
-We refer to this ratio as relative HOD $\chi$ with following form
+which confirms that the proposed system successfully simulates the generalized dephasing model.
+In fact, the generalized dephasing model has been used to study the dephasing dynamics of an impurity qubit in an atomic BEC reservoir~\cite{Cirone2009,Haikka2011,Haikka2013}.
+It is emphasized that the ratio of the driving strength $\xi_{\mathbf{k}}$ in Eq.~(\ref{gx}b) to the coupling strength $g_{\mathbf{k}}$ in Eq.~(\ref{gx}a) is a physical quantity that is independent of $\mathbf{k}$.
+We refer to this ratio as the RDS $\chi$ with following form

-The above equation shows the relative HOD $\chi$ can be widely adjusted by changing the $s$-wave scattering lengths $a_{0}$ and $a_{1}$ via Feshbach resonance~\cite{Chin2010}.
+The above equation shows the RDS $\chi$ can be widely adjusted by changing the $s$-wave scattering lengths $a_{0}$ and $a_{1}$ via Feshbach resonance~\cite{Chin2010}.